 THE BASIC UNDERSTANDING

 In brief, S-I joint pain arises from excessive muscular compression (tension) and twisting forces on the S-I joints originating both from below (legs) and from above (longitudinal muscles of the trunk) during walking.
-Those compression and twisting forces converge at the S-I joints, drawing the pelvic bones into a distorted arrangement that places strain on SI ligaments, causes pain, and triggers reflexive muscular contractions throughout the trunk and legs that themselves cause pain.
+Those compression and twisting forces converge at the S-I joints, drawing the pelvic bones into a distorted stress pattern that places strain on S-I ligaments, causes pain, and triggers reflexive muscular contractions throughout the trunk and legs that themselves cause pain, as well as referred nerve pain and radiating pain (e.g., S-I joint-to-groin or to the inside surface of a hip bone/ilium).
 This complex array of symptoms, we may call, S-I Joint Syndrome.

-The S-I ligaments are not the cause, but the victim of those forces.
+The S-I ligaments are not the cause, but the victim of those forces and the pain usually locates, not at the jammed S-I joint, but at the other-side S-I joint.

 To relieve S-I joint pain, we

-1) Return the resting tension levels of the involved muscles, which are habituated into a contracted, shortened state, back to complete rest/relaxation and complete resting length,
+- Return the resting tension levels of the involved muscles, which are habituated into a contracted, shortened state, back to complete rest/relaxation and complete resting length.

-I will discuss how I do that, later.
+simultaneously.
+I will discuss how we do that, later.

 Bi-lateral S-I joint pain simpler than one-sided SI joint pain.
 Bilateral S-I joint pain involves the compression and twisting forces named above (but not yet described).
 One-sided S-I joint pain combines compression and twisting forces with asymmetrical muscular pulls (pelvic rotation with elevation with one hip), caused by Trauma Reflex.